InPK: Infusing Prior Knowledge into Prompt for Vision-Language Models: Experiments

 \subsection{Few-Shot Learning}

-\cref{tab:few-shot} shows the performance of InPK in few-shot learning across 11 datasets.
-Our method achieves the highest gains on most datasets (7 out of 11).
-Compared to the best existing method TCP, our model achieves an average improvement of 0.92\%.
-Since InPK introduces class prior knowledge, it compensates for the small number of samples by utilizing this prior knowledge as additional useful information, enhancing the model's perception of fine-grained differences.
+We further investigate the robustness of our InPK in the few-shot learning setting.
+Figure \ref{fig:few-shot} presents the performance of InPK across different shots (1, 2, 4, 8, and 16 shots per class) on 11 datasets.
+We compare InPK with recent prompt tuning methods, including CoOp, CoCoOp, and TCP, achieving the best results on the majority of datasets.
+Compared to the previous state-of-the-art method TCP, InPK achieves an average improvement of 1.74\% across different shot settings.
+Notably, the performance gain becomes more pronounced as the number of shots decreases.
+This is attributed to the incorporation of class-specific prior knowledge, which serves as additional informative cues to compensate for the scarcity of labeled samples, thereby enhancing the model's ability to perceive fine-grained differences.
 This demonstrates that InPK maintains high performance even in limited data scenarios.